-- Indoors growers can control growth of Purple Kush by flowering this strain at a moderate (1-2 feet) height along with cropping and topping techniques.
+- Indoors growers can control growth of Purple Kush by flowering this strain at a moderate (1 to 2 feet) height along with cropping and topping techniques.

 Purple Kush is a bulky heavy feeding strain.
-Whether you are growing organically or non-organically, a hearty diet of cannabis nutrients can help maximize yields from these fat bud Afghani plants
+Whether you are growing organically or using synthetics, a hearty diet of cannabis nutrients can help maximize yields from these fat bud Afghani plants.

-Tropical and sub-tropical growers should extend their daylight hours with additional lighting when growing this strain if large plants are desired quickly- for more information view Hawaii growing information
+Tropical and subtropical growers should extend their daylight hours with extra lighting to get Purple Kush big fast.
+For more information see Hawaii growing information.

 How does Purple Kush do against mold & pests?

 Purple Kush holds up well against pests and diseases.
-Purple Kush’s thick dark green leaves are not the succulent type that attracts insects – just take a bite of a leaf and you’ll know what I’m talking about, bitter.
+Its thick dark green leaves are not the succulent type that attracts insects—just take a bite of a leaf and you’ll know what I’m talking about—it’s bitter.

-Outdoor growers should watch out for Botrytis mold (blue/grey mold) during the end of flowering, due to its indica Afghani genetics this strain is moderately susceptable.
+Outdoor growers should watch out for Botrytis mold (blue/grey mold) during the end of flowering.
+Due to its indica Afghani genetics this strain is moderately susceptible.
 Fortunately, the mold does not spread like wildfire through Purple Kush.
 With clean plants, good airflow, and (if you’re lucky) good weather, mold is easily avoided.
 The end product is on par with indoor top shelf buds.

 Keep Purple Kush in as much full sun as possible, at 6 hours for solid results.
-Be careful of the sunlight following a humid rain – perfect conditions for mold.
+Be careful of the sunlight following a humid rain, a perfect condition for mold growth.